Compiling Kernel «Prev Next»

 Configuring your kernel correctly is crucial.
 Not only must you decide what kernel options to include, you must also decide if they are modular or built into the kernel.
 Linux makes it easy to set kernel options, but you must make sure you choose your options wisely.

-Question: How do configure Linux Kernel options before compilation when using Red Hat Linux?
+Configure Linux Kernel options before compilation

 make menuconfig